Output Files

 • et combo score (shape + et)

-• a comment regarding the disposition of the fragment (if and why it failed to be scored)
+• a comment regarding the disposition of the fragment (if and why it failed to be built)

 If a particular score was not calculated for any given fragment, “-” will be found in the report file under the corresponding column.
-Since all the data for a fragment is contained in a single line, there is only one report file regardless of the number or type of the number or type of hitlists generated.
-This file is in tab separated format and can easily be imported into a spreadsheet program for further analysis of the results.
+Files are in comma-separated value format and can easily be imported into a spreadsheet program for further analysis of the results.

 Hitlist File

 As discussed above, a hitlist is generated for each execution of BROOD.
-All of the hitlists are written in the file format specified by -format, which defaults to gzipped OEB format .oeb.gz.
-If the -queryMolecule flag is specified, the hitlist will contain complete molecules, otherwise it will contain fragments.
-The first entry in the hitlist is the query molecule or query fragment.
-Each subsequent analog molecule (fragment) in the hitlist is oriented in the optimum overlay on the query molecule (fragment).
-For the “struc” hitlist, this overlay is the optimum overlay of the attachment point atoms.
-In addition, by default, the similarity scores and physical property data for each molecule (fragment) are attached as SDTags (OEB and SD format only).
-In the case when the -queryMolecule is not specified, but the -ET flag is set, in the hitlist, the attachment vectors of the fragments are replaced by methyl groups.
-This facilitates easy calculation of electrostatic potentials in data visualization programs such as VIDA.
+All of the hitlists are written in the file format specified by the output file name -out, which defaults to gzipped OEB format .oeb.gz, if the -out is not specifically used.
+For instance, if -out Output.oeb is specified, the hitlist will have OEB format instead.
+The first entry in the hitlist is the query molecule.
+Each subsequent analog molecule in the hitlist is oriented in the optimum overlay on the query molecule.
+For the -scoreType linkOnly hitlist, this overlay is the optimum overlay of the attachment point atoms.
+In addition, by default, the similarity scores and physical property data for each molecule are attached as SDTags (OEB and SD format only).

-By default, the hitlist files are written periodically while the search is being carried out (see -hitinterval).
+By default, the hitlist files are written periodically while the search is being carried out.
 This allows a user to examine results at intermediate stages without waiting for the entire search to complete.

 AroRingCt: Number of aromatic rings in the molecule